The Lost City (Dungeons & Dragons): Reception

 Ken Denmead of Wired included the module as an installment in his column "Top 10 D&D Modules I Found in Storage This Weekend".
 According to Denmead, "with this module, things are clearly detailed to a certain point, and then the rest is left for the DM to "Expand the Adventure," including a final confrontation with the evil "God" who helped bring down the civilization, and eventual discovery of the remnants of the people living a strange, drug-addled life of mushroom farming beside a subterranean lake."

+The French RPG magazine La Gazette du Donjon gave this adventure a rating of 4 out of 5, saying, "The Lost City appears at first glance to be a gigantic dungeon, but adventurers have an opportunity to try diplomacy with the different factions.
+The desperate history of the Cynidiceans can give rise to quite rich and even surprising developments."